Rolling Start Check

 How does the check work?

-ErgZone uses information the PM5 provides the app to decide if the interval had a rolling start.
+ErgZone uses the information the monitor provides the app to decide if the interval had a rolling start.

-Such information is not visible on the PM5 screen.
+Such information is not visible on the monitor screen.

 How to avoid a rolling start?